-The Department assumes the probable cost for a laboratory to prepare and submit case reports for indeterminate results depends on the form of secure electronic data transmission used by the laboratory.
+The Department assumes the probable cost for a laboratory to prepare and submit laboratory reports for indeterminate results depends on the form of secure electronic data transmission used by the laboratory.

-- For laboratories that submit case reports using Electronic Lab Reporting, the Department assumes one-time costs to update the LIMS and ELR system, the probable one-time costs to include this condition in their LIMS and ELR system are \$120.00 [2 systems (1 hour X \$60 per hour)]. - For laboratories that submit case reports using a secure electronic data transmission method other than ELR, the Department assumes the probable cost for preparing and submitting case reports for this indeterminate results is \$120 per year [6 cases (.5 hours X \$40.00 per hour)].
+- For laboratories that submit laboratory reports using Electronic Lab Reporting, the Department assumes one-time costs to update the LIMS and ELR system, the probable one-time costs to include this condition in their LIMS and ELR system are \$120.00 [2 systems (1 hour X \$60 per hour)]. - For laboratories that submit laboratory reports using a secure electronic data transmission method other than ELR, the Department assumes the probable cost for preparing and submitting laboratory reports for these indeterminate results is \$120 per year [6 cases (.5 hours X \$40.00 per hour)].